orbitmines/archive/projects/Writing - 2024. A Universal Language.md

 	- Infrageometry
 	-

-- A lot of this started with the ide
+- A lot of this started with the idea: "You cannot have interaction without something like gravity." ; I think?
+Probably a question similar to this.

 visualization
 - Small ring outline in continuation + vertex?